A Signature Revolution

-Signature HealthCARE is a family-based healthcare company with expert, integrated services in 10 states across the continuum of care: skilled nursing, rehabilitation, assisted living memory care, home and cognitive care and telemedicine.
+Signature HealthCARE is a family-based healthcare company that offers integrated services in 10 states across the continuum of care: skilled nursing, rehabilitation, assisted living, memory care, home health, cognitive care, and telemedicine.
 A growing number of Signature centers are earning quality assurance accreditation and pioneering person-directed care.
 Inc. 5000 most recently recognized Signature on its list of fastest-growing private companies in 2017, and they have been awarded Great Place to Work for two years in a row.

 The Foundation of Success

 Signature HealthCARE was founded in 2007 with a vision to radically change the landscape of healthcare forever.
 But Signature HealthCARE leaders spent years building the foundation.

 By 2006, the company had launched its Spirituality and Quality of Life programs, including the Hall of Fame Café, which honors residents for their extraordinary achievements.

 In 2010, Signature relocated its corporate headquarters from Palm Beach Gardens, Florida to Louisville, Kentucky – contributing to the city’s reputation as the nation’s leader in aging care.

 Signature continued to expand and now has 115 locations.
 Signature’s industry-leading culture change initiatives empower residents, stakeholders and families to live with purpose because caring is a calling.